philippeganz/ALIAS/README.md

 * RESULT is the path to the solution file
 * SIZE is the width of the picture, assumed square and a power of 2
 * BOOTSTRAP is the amount of bootstraps to perform, 1 for no bootstrap

+File format currently supports raw binary files and fits format.
+For fits files, the file name must end in '.fits' (capitalized or not), all other extensions are considered raw binary files.